openxthinking/docs/global/howto.md

 #### Edit file

 1. From `Shopify admin`, go to `Actions → Edit code`
-1. In the `search bar` type the name of the file your're looking for
+1. In the `search bar` type the name of the file you're looking for
 1. Click to <kbd>Open</kbd> the file
 1. <kbd>Save</kbd>